suhaib1769/WSDM_Group20/README.md

 - Used AIOKafka as the message bus between the services
 - To make it asychronous, we used Quart and aiokafka
 - The order service was again the orchetrator
 - We created our own test endpoint called find_item that when called would publish a message from order to stock.
 After consuming the message, stock would find the requested item and publish a message back to the order service.
-We specified the required topics to ensure that the corressponding services would listens for the correct messages.
+We specified the required topics to ensure that the corressponding services would listen for the correct messages.
 ### Issues faced
-- While the communcation using aiokfka worked for our test endpoint, whn incorporating HTTP requests our implementation failed.
+- While the communcation using aiokfka worked for our test endpoint, when incorporating HTTP requests our implementation failed.
 - The quart app of the stock had a continuous consumer and when we needed to consume additional external HTTP requests sent to stock like add_item the service was blocked.

 ## **Synchronous orchestrated SAGAS with rabbitmq - with threading - {branch: rmq_order_payment}**